 Finally, in a style slightly reminiscent of language-learning supersite Duolingo and other gamified learning platforms, using the platform earns you badges which adorn your profile.
 These are earned by using the site, interacting with other users and contributing content.

 There’s even a medical-themed spin on Yahoo!
-Answers and, yes, our very own MakeUseOf Answers.
+Answers.
 Users of the site can ask questions which get upvoted or downvoted and answered by other users of the site.

 This works as you’d expect, and is open to both free and premium account holders.
 In addition to this, you’ll also find user generated content for revising concepts in medicine.
 The vast majority of this is distributed as infographics, mindmaps, slideshows, and videos.
 Despite most of them being created by non-designers, I found that they were (mostly) quite pleasant to look at and were of a near-professional quality.
 Items you personally find useful can be added to your library (sometimes called Favorites) for later perusal.

 There’s even a category for mnemonics, where users of the site can share handy little sayings which have helped them memorize complicated medical terminology.
 My personal favorite was the one for ‘risk of gallstones’.
 These are also user editable, and can be commented and voted upon by users of the site, thus ensuring a degree of quality control.

 It’s worth stressing that Meducation does not manually approve each item which is contributed to the site.
 However, each user has a reputation score indicating how their contributions to the community have been received.
 If you try to convince a generation of student medics that the livers and kidneys are basically the same thing, expect your reputation to take a hit.